 To adjust the bed occupancy alarm delay setting, press the 'menu' button until the "BED OCCUPANCY" display is observed.
 Press the 'INCREASE' button to increase the delay period.
-Press the 'DECREASE' button to decrease the delay period.
+Press the 'DECREASE' button to decrease the delay period, or turn the sensor OFF